collab-uniba/personality/README.md

 $ sh run.sh
 ```

-## 7. Build developer commit history (for git projects only)
+## 7. Build developer commit history (for Git projects only)
 *Setup*

-Use Python 3 environment as described in Step 2.
+Use Python 3 environment as described in Step 3.

 *Execution*